Don Unamba

-Donald Unamba, Jr. (born February 23, 1989) is a professional Canadian football defensive back who is currently a free agent.
-He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
+Donald Nneji Unamba (born February 23, 1989) is an American former professional football defensive back who played in the Canadian Football League (CFL).

 College career

-Unamba played College Football for Southern Arkansas University.
+Unamba played college football for Southern Arkansas University.

 Professional career

+Unamba signed with the St. Louis Rams as an undrafted free agent on May 13, 2013.
+He was released on June 14, 2013.

+Unamba signed with the Buffalo Bills on August 1, 2013.
+He was released on August 19, 2013.

-He was signed as an undrafted free agent by the Winnipeg Blue Bombers on April 2, 2014.
+He was signed by the Winnipeg Blue Bombers on April 2, 2014.

 On August 18, 2015, Unamba was signed by the Saskatchewan Roughriders, who signed him to the practice roster.

 On December 19, 2016, Unamba signed with the Salt Lake Screaming Eagles.

 Unamba re-signed with the Ottawa Redblacks on February 9, 2021.
 He played for one season with the Redblacks and became a free agent upon the expiry of his contract on February 8, 2022.